openstack/swift/doc/source/deployment_guide.rst

 cores.
 Our testing has shown 16 workers to be a pretty good balance when saturating a 10g network and gives good CPU utilization.

-Our Storage servers all run together on the same servers.
+Our Storage server processes all run together on the same servers.
 These servers have dual quad core processors, for 8 cores total.
 We run the Account, Container, and Object servers with 8 workers each.
 Most of the background jobs are run at a concurrency of 1, with the exception of the replicators which are run at a